Date on which the following information was last updated 22 June 2023.

 Audit & Risk Management Committee

-The Audit and Risk Management Committee comprises of Martin Wood, who will act as chair.
+The Audit and Risk Management Committee comprises of Martin Wood, who will act as interim chair.

 The Audit and Risk Management Committee's main functions include, inter alia, reviewing the effectiveness of internal control systems; considering the need for an internal audit function; making recommendations to the Board in relation to the appointment of the Company's auditors; determining in consultation with the Board as a whole the auditors remuneration; and monitoring and reviewing annually the auditors independence, objectivity, effectiveness and qualifications.
 The Audit and Risk Management Committee also monitors the integrity of the financial statements of the Company including its annual and interim reports, preliminary results announcements and any other financial information provided to Shareholders.
 The Audit and Risk Management Committee is responsible for overseeing the Company's relationship with the external auditors as a whole and also considers the nature, scope and results of the auditors' work.
 The Audit and Risk Management Committee also reviews, develops, implements and recommends to the Board policies on the supply of non-audit services that are to be provided by the external auditors.
 The Audit and Risk Management Committee further focuses on compliance with legal and accounting standards and ensuring that an effective system of internal financial and non-financial controls is maintained.